Financial Poise

 AIDS Epidemic Brings Attention to Life Settlements

-Fast forward to the 1980s to the start of the AIDS epidemic.
+Fast forward to the 1980s and the start of the AIDS epidemic.
 Shorter lifespans and expensive treatments created a secondary market for life insurance policies being sold to brokers for a lump sum.
 In turn, these brokers resold the policies to investors.

 Life Settlement Investment Funds as an Asset Class Today

 This asset class has been the subject of many studies by research firms and business schools.
-The London Business School found that investing in life settlements can provide a return of more than four times the policy’s cash surrender value.

 The Benefits and Risks of Investing in Life Settlements

-Here are some reasons investors may look toward investing in life settlements.
+Here are some reasons investors may look toward investing in life settlements:

 • Life settlements have a potential for 10% or more annual fixed returns with low risk.

-• Upon maturity, the investment payout comes from highly rated U.S. life insurance companies.
+• Upon maturity, the investment payout comes from highly rated US life insurance companies.

 • Qualified and non-qualified funds can be used to invest.
 This helps in planning for retirement income.

-But investing in life settlements can also come with risks, especially if one invests in an individual life settlement rather than a life settlement investment fund.
 Funds provide investors with access to more diversified policies.
 Additionally, investing in a life settlement requires the investor to pay the policy’s premium over the course of the senior’s life.
 So, the investment may be less profitable if the person lives longer than expected.
+FINRA and the US Securities and Exchange Commission (SEC) caution investors and policyholders about the potential risks of life settlements.

-Share this article:
+Share this page:

 About Gary Opp

-Read Full Bio » • View all articles by Gary Opp »
+Read Full Bio »